thedwarf21/MineSweeper/README.md

 The "?" state, usable in the Windows original game, is not usable in this web version of the game, not for complexity reasons (only 2 code lines are necessary to manage with this), but beacause it is not really useful for player, and brings nothing to gameplay, in my opinion.

-Like in AsteroidsHarvest [github.com/thedwarf21/AsteroidsHarvest](https://github.com/thedwarf21/AsteroidsHarvest), this game embarks a **manifest.json** file, allowing you to add the page to the home screen of your mobile device, from your browser's menu, in order to use it like a standalone landscape display forced application.
+Like in [AsteroidsHarvest](https://github.com/thedwarf21/AsteroidsHarvest), this game embarks a **manifest.json** file, allowing you to add the page to the home screen of your mobile device, from your browser's menu, in order to use it like a standalone landscape display forced application.

 ## En Français, pour les Anglophobes
 Ceci est un Démineur réalisé uniquement en code.
 C'est à dire qu'aucun visuel n'a été utilisé dans le rendu graphique du jeu.
 L'affichage des drapeaux et des mines a été codé en CSS (polygones créés via la propriété **clip-path**).
 Seule l'icône du jeu est une image (pour ajout à l'écran d'accueil de votre appareil mobile, c'est mieux s'il y a une icône).